 These programs utilize the experience and insights of family members and individuals who have been afflicted with mental illness.
 These individuals have learned to live or are still learning to live with mental illness in their lives and are dedicated volunteers anxious to help others.

-NAMI Ending the Silence presenters are also trained to provide community outreach and marketing for the program.
+NAMI Ending the Silence presenters are trained to provide community outreach and marketing for the program.
 In addition to traditional methods of outreach, such as flyers and brochures, NAMI Ending the Silence is promoted electronically via newsletters, websites and social media maintained by NAMI State Organizations and NAMI Affiliates.
 As with other NAMI education and support programs, NAMI Ending the Silence offers a vital community resource while also raising public awareness of NAMI in general and introduces NAMI to audiences who do not already know about us.

 A guiding principal of this program is “You don’t have to deal with mental illness in isolation!”
 This NAMI program is a designated evidence-based program, which means research has shown that the program significantly improves a participant’s “living with mental illness”, coping, and problem solving abilities.

 The Family-to-Family Program is taught by NAMI-trained and certified volunteers, from NAMI Southwest Michigan, who have “lived experience” with a family member experiencing a serious mental illness.
 The program covers the information, concepts, skills and issues needed to understand, support, manage and cope with a family member or friend with serious mental illness.

-Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS), in support of the Family-to-Family Program, has partnered with NAMI of Kalamazoo, and will provide a Family Support Specialist to assist program participants as needed, Their Family Support Specialist will provide over-the-telephone, or in-person, emotional support and education while helping to problem solve, clarify options and cope during times of crisis.
+Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS), in support of the Family-to-Family Program, has partnered with NAMI Southwest Michigan, and will provide a Family Support Specialist to assist program participants as needed, Their Family Support Specialist will provide over-the-telephone, or in-person, emotional support and education while helping to problem solve, clarify options and cope during times of crisis.
 For information about the Family-to-Family Education Program, and registration contact: